-At the beginning of the 19th century, local people returned from Kyushu armed with the techniques for firing porcelain and a way of applying decorations using a soft Southern Sung Dynasty style of painting with great charm that they had learned from a specialist painter.
+At the beginning of the 19th century, local people returned from Kyushu armed with techniques for firing porcelain and a way of applying decorations using a soft Southern Sung Dynasty style of painting with great charm they had learned from a specialist painter.

 How to make

 Potter’s wheel, casting and hand forming methods are used to create Seto Sometsuke Yaki.
 The bisque-fired works are painted with designs, or works bisque fired at a low temperature are painted with underglaze decoration before final firing.